ParasharDeb/Jumble/README.md

 - `pnpm dlx prisma studio` — Prisma Studio (database GUI)
 - `pnpm dlx prisma migrate dev` — Run DB migrations

-## Best Practices

-- Store resumes and files in external cloud storage, saving only URLs in the database.
-- Use Prisma for type-safe relational modeling across the platform.
-- Extend the schema with audit trails and metadata as the platform grows.